Just completed your O or N-Levels? Unsure about what’s next, namely whether to choose JC or Poly?

 - Eunoia JC

 Polytechnics are known to be less busy.
-The average number of hours spent on studies are probably about 25 hours a week.
-Some courses even less.
-Of course, there are more rigorous courses that can be just as busy as JC, however, in Poly, you likely have more free time to pursue your recreational activities unlike in JC.
+The average number of hours spent on studies are probably about 25 hours a week, with some courses spending even less.
+Of course, there are more rigorous courses that can be just as busy as JC; however, in Poly, you’re likely to have more free time to pursue your recreational activities.

 Courses and Subjects:

 JC offers many different subjects and allows you to do a mix and match of different subjects, for example, Bio, Chem, Math, Econs, GP, PW.
 All these subjects are very theoretical and less “applied” than Poly.
-What JC seeks to impart isn’t exactly real world skills, but to train you to have an analytical and sharp mind by drilling you on content and analysis.
-There are less project work and most of your studying is independent and solo.
+What JC seeks to impart isn’t exactly real-world skills, but to train you to have an analytical and sharp mind by drilling you on content and analysis.
+There is less project work and most of your studying is self-directed and solo.

 JC: Much like in secondary school, you get to know most people in the same batch.
-You belong to a close knitted community.
+You belong to a close-knitted community.
 Life is innocent.
-Oh and of course, you wear that uniform to school everyday.
+Oh, and of course, you wear that uniform to school every day.
 If you are stuck with a uniform you hate then….good luck.
 The student life in JC is basically: a student life.
-And its a phase in your life that I guarantee you will miss when you enter workforce.
-If you like to have more of it, go to JC.
+And it’s a phase in your life that I guarantee you will miss when you enter the workforce.
+If you’ll like to have more of it, go to JC.

-Come university , JC and poly student groups each has their own challenges in adjusting.
+Come university, JC and poly student groups each have their own challenges in adjusting.
 Both have advantages as well as handicaps against each other.
 Check out the differences between JC and university, as well as between poly and university.

 Chances of University Admissions:

-JC leads to your A levels, which is meant as an entrant examination for universities.
+JC leads to the A-levels, which is meant as an entrant examination for universities.
 Universities tend to prefer JC students over Poly grads.
-Even if you don’t do well (below average) for your A levels, your chances of entering a university is higher than a poly graduate whose results may be above average.
+Even if you don’t do well (below average) for your A levels, your chances of entering a university are higher than a poly graduate whose results may be above average.

 JC University Admission Rate: 75% (into Local Unis)